-21 Looked-after Children
+Looked-after Children

-- 21.1 Applications for looked-after children (children in public care) [as defined by Section 74 of the Social Services and Wellbeing (Wales) Act 2014] are given priority if they are supported by a statement from the child's Social Worker outlining the benefits of the school placement.
-This priority can also be given to previously looked-after children although the person making the application must provide evidence to confirm the previous care status, such as an Adoption Certificate. - 21.2 Previously looked-after children and children on the Child Protection Register who are recommended for a place by Social Services will only be given priority if places are available.
+- 3.58 Applications for looked-after children (children in public care) [as defined by Section 74 of the Social Services and Wellbeing (Wales) Act 2014] are given priority if they are supported by a statement from the child's Social Worker outlining the benefits of the school placement.
+However before making an application the corporate parent must consult with the Council and make every effort to ensure the appropriateness of the named school in the light of the child's background including SEN and/or faith needs - 3.59 This priority can also be given to previously looked-after children although the person making the application must provide evidence to confirm the previous care status, such as an Adoption Certificate or Previous Care Order. - 3.60 Previously looked-after children and children on the Child Protection Register who are recommended for a place by Social Services will only be given priority if places are available.